JakubVrch/oidc-test-tool/README.md

   - Verify state parameter matches
   - Support for authorization code exchange and PKCE

+- **Security**
+  - All data is processed client-side and on the OIDC provider the user chooses
+  - Some data (except secrets) is stored in the browser's local storage
+  - Users are advised not to use production secrets or sensitive tenant data
+  - The project is intended for testing and debugging only

 ## Getting Started

 You can try the application here: <https://calm-plant-0cc61d103.6.azurestaticapps.net/>